Caioflp/undergraduate-thesis/src/README.md

 * Compile everything we have on a paper draft

 * Optimize SAGDIV implementation
     * Keep using KIV first stage?
+Yes
     * Remove grid points and implement predict method
 * Revise KIV implementation